UnacceptableBehaviour/pytorch_tut_00/README.md

 ### 01 - Installation
 ([vid](https://www.youtube.com/playlist?list=PLqnslRFeH2UrcDBWF5mfPGpqQDSta6VK4))
 First install conda (s/w package manger similar to homebrew) [How to install conda](#how-to-install-conda)
-Then creat & activate the virtual environment and install pytorch [How to install pytorch on osx](#how-to-install-pytorch-on-osx)
+Then create & activate the virtual environment and install pytorch [How to install pytorch on osx](#how-to-install-pytorch-on-osx)

 ```
 > conda create -n pt3 python=3.7        # -n pt3 - name of the virtual environment can be anything!